-- Gender equality, by investing in companies that are more equitable relative to their sector and geographical region. - Gender equality, social inclusion, and diversity, by investing in companies assessed through fundamental analysis to contribute to these objectives.
+- Gender equality, by investing in companies that are more equitable relative to their sector and geog raphical region. - Gender equality, social inclusion, and diversity, by investing in companies assessed through fundamental analysis to contribute to these objectives.

-For more information about the Managemen t Company's sustainability policy, exclusion criteria, methodology for assessing sustainable in vestments, and the SIMS -S sustainability model, please visit: Our sustainability approach at Asset Management SEB
+For more information about the Management Company's sustainability policy, exclusion criteria, and assessment methodology for sustainable in vestments, please visit: Our sustainability approach at Asset Management | SEB